luord/luord.github.io/content/pages/work.md

 difficulty with feedback loops in the process, or most other problems related to delivering a functional application.

-Working together, I can help you or your team turn those technical liabilities into technical assets.

-I have ten years of experience (not counting college) primarily with web development, and I know a thing or two about writing maintainable code both in the backend (mostly Python; Go to a lesser extent) and the frontend in JS/TS.
+I have over ten years of experience (not counting college) primarily with web development, and I know a thing or two about writing maintainable code both in the backend (mostly Python; Go to a lesser extent) and the frontend in JS/TS.
 I've had responsibilities both updating legacy applications and migrating them